-We also won our first major project in the context of traffic technology: VITRONIC successively equipped the toll control gantries on the autobahns for the German truck toll system in two major projects.
-In addition to the supply orders, we also received a service contract valid for ten years.
+We also won our first major project in the context of traffic technology: VITRONIC successively equipped the toll control gantries on the autobahns for one of the first international truck toll system in two major projects.
 The first order was a huge project for VITRONIC already – and it was the largest ever in machine vision to date.
 As a result, staff had to be built up to cope with the greatly increased workload.
 The company grew: we opened offices in other countries, and many innovative thinkers joined the team.
 New employees joined primarily in the areas of development, project management, production, and service.
 With this new motivation and support, we implemented these major projects with excellence.
 We continued to capitalize on the momentum, with toll projects in Australia in 2009 and in France in 2012 involving more than 170 control gantries.
 At the same time, the company’s other business areas also developed very well, both technically and economically.

 This was mainly due to the fact that the creativity and commitment of the employees was almost limitless.

 Again, our central technology for detecting vehicles in these projects is Lidar (Light Detection and Ranging).
 We quickly realized that it could also be used to measure speed.
 So, we combined Lidar and camera technology – and the POLISCAN M1 was born!

 With the Lidar technology, we brought a new advantageous measurement technology into the field that thoroughly shook up the traffic enforcement market.
 In conjunction with digital evidence collection, it enabled significantly improved speed enforcement and was a milestone in increasing traffic safety.
 For the first time, stationary speed enforcement systems operated without sensors built into the road surface.